 Spouse of Employee

-As the spouse of an employee covered by the university medical and dental plan, you have the right to choose continuation coverage for yourself if you lose this group health coverage for any of the following reasons:
+As the spouse of an employee covered by the University's group medical and dental insurance plan, you have the right to choose continuation coverage for yourself if you lose this group coverage for any of the following reasons:

 - The death of the employee,